 e) Our testimony is in our walk – vs 15 & 18.
 Over the last year, I have learned the biggest lesson of them all.
 By being transparent, not only do you help yourself but you help others too.
 That’s what this week is all about.
 I was killing myself slowly by keeping my struggle to myself.
 I had nowhere to vent, no one to cry to which only led to crippling loneliness.
 When I say crippling loneliness I mean REALLY REALLY REALLY bad loneliness.
 Many tears were shed because I thought I was alone, completely and utterly alone.
 By opening up and sharing my story over this last year, I learned that I had an enormous amount of support from other infertiles myrtles and friends/family alike.
 I learned that instead of being useless and unworthy (thoughts = my enemy) I could actually add value to the life of another.

 Infertiles here is some tough love for you – GET UP!
 Like in John 5:8, when Jesus said to a man “Rise, take up thy bed, and walk”.
 Girls take up your bed and walk!
-Get out there and help others in their struggle and help those willing around you to learn about your own.
+Get out there and help others in their trial and help those willing around you to learn about your own.

 -End post-